 Check the output of this command for any warnings or errors.
-A successful query will return the message Report complete.
+A successful query displays the message Report complete.

-3.5 Generating a Patch Report for a Specific Type of Server
+Generating a Patch Report for a Specific Type of Server

 This procedure generates a report that displays the cached patch state data for all servers of a given application type.